Codimension one foliations calibrated by non-degenerate closed 2-forms: Appendix: Legendrian surgery, open book decompositions and generalized Dehn surgery

-Actually, the reason why generalized Dehn surgeries for open books supporting the contact structure give the same contact manifold, is because there is a contact surgery behind.
-Now consider $(L,\chi)$ where $L$ is a legendian submanifold of $(M^L,\alpha)$ and $\chi\in \mathrm{Symp}^{\mathrm{comp}}(T^*L,d\alpha_{\mathrm{can}})$; for example we can take $L$ to be the product of two spheres (say a legendrian 2-torus in a contact 5-manifold) and $\chi$ be any of the maps induced by a Dehn twist in either of the factor, or its composition.
-Take any open book relative to $L$ and such that $\alpha$ is adapted to it.
-Consider the new manifold $M^L$ associated to the open book with symplectic monodromy $\chi\circ \varphi$.
-It is clear that the diffeomorphism type of the manifold does not depend on the open book, but it is not clear we whether in general the contact structure depends upon the choice of open book.
-In either case, it would be an interesting situation because it would give either a new contact surgery (possibly a legendrian surgery based on a block different from a symplectic handle), or different contact structures.
+Actually, the reason why generalized Dehn surgeries for different open book decompositions supporting the contact structure give the same contact manifold, is because there is a contact surgery behind.
+Now consider $(L,\chi)$ where $L$ is a Legendrian submanifold of $(M,\alpha)$ and $\chi\in \mathrm{Symp}^{\mathrm{comp}}(T^*L,d\alpha_{\mathrm{can}})$.
+Let us take any open book decomposition relative to $L$ and such that $\alpha$ is adapted to it, and consider the new manifold $M^L$ associated to the open book decomposition with symplectic monodromy $ \varphi\circ \chi$.
+It is clear that the diffeomorphism type of the manifold does not depend on the open book decomposition, but it is not clear whether in general the contact structure depends on the choice of open book decomposition.
+In either case, it would be an interesting situation because it would give either a new contact surgery -possibly a Legendrian surgery based on a block different from a symplectic handle- or different contact structures. \end{remark}